vegawidget/ggvega/dev/DSC-2019/dsc.md

 and then convert a “ggspec” into a Vega-Lite specification or “vegaspec”.

+We hope that the ggspec can be a useful abstraction to help us understand “what is going on in ggplot2” and “how does this intersect with Vega-Lite?”.
+As well, should ggplot2 or Vega-Lite change, we hope that we could keep ggspec “fixed” such that we would have to adapt only that part of the translation process (ggplot2-to-ggspec or ggspec-to-Vega-Lite) that would be impacted by such a change.

 The ideas for “ggspec” are

   - to remain faithful to the ggplot2 object and philosophy